 Voted Best Traditional Regency of 2004 by Cata-Romance Readers

-“A winning mix of wit and humor.” –Elisabeth Fairchild, RT Lifetime Achievement winner
+“A winning mix of wit and humor.” –Elisabeth Fairchild, RT Lifetime Achievement

 A Humorous Regency Romance.
 (Aunt Honore is back…)